-Copyright is a bundle of five rights that includes copying, adapting, or sharing someone else’s work.
-You need permission from the copyright owner to do any of these things, unless fair use or another exception under copyright law applies.
+Copyright is a bundle of rights that includes copying, adapting, or sharing someone else’s work.
+You need permission from the copyright owner to do any of these things, unless fair use or another exception applies.

-Fair use provisions of U.S. copyright law allow use of copyrighted materials on a limited basis for specific purposes without permission of the copyright holder.
+The fair use provisions of U.S. copyright law allow use of copyrighted materials for specific purposes without permission of the copyright holder.
 The law as written is brief and general.
-There are no black and white rules; fair use assessments by the courts involve a holistic assessment of four factors (see below, under “How to determine whether a use is fair”).
-So just because your use is educational, or you’re only using a small amount, it is not necessarily a fair use under the law.
+Fair use is flexible, which means it can adapt to new situations, but also that there are no black and white rules.
+In order to assess fair use, courts apply a holistic assessment of four factors:

 - Small or less significant amounts favor fair use

 - Using only the amount needed for a given purpose favors fair use

 - The effect of your use on the market for or value of the copyrighted work

 - If there would be no effect, or it is not possible to obtain permission to use the work, this favors fair use

 Applying this four-factor test is not a clear-cut process, and each individual needs to weigh all four factors to decide whether a fair use exemption will apply to a proposed reuse.

 In most academic uses, two questions are most relevant for a fair use analysis: